jonnycomes/survivorpy/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for full details.

-This package also redistributes data from the `survivoR` R package, which is licensed under the MIT License.
+This package redistributes data from the `survivoR` R package, which is also licensed under the MIT License.
 The original license and attribution from `survivoR` are preserved in accordance with the terms of that license.
-For more information, see the [`survivoR` GitHub repository](https://github.com/doehm/survivoR).
+For more information, see the [survivoR GitHub repository](https://github.com/doehm/survivoR).

 ## Contributing